 I’ve already written a post about the Caffé Pedrocchi.
 That post explained its story and how the ground floor is set.
 But the Café has also a first floor, called piano nobile, noble floor.
 There you can visit the Pedrocchi Café Museum.

-You can see the beautiful historical rooms (all decorated with a different style), that once hosted parties, meetings and shows for the aristocracy or famous personalities, and the adjacent Museum of the Risorgimento (the period leading to unification of Italy) and the Contemporary Age.
-Some of the historical rooms are still available for conventions, corporate meetings, business lunches and weddings.
+You can see the beautiful historic rooms (all decorated with a different style), that once hosted parties, meetings and shows for the aristocracy or famous personalities, and the adjacent Museum of the Risorgimento (the period leading to unification of Italy) and the Contemporary Age.
+Some of the historic rooms are still available for conventions, corporate meetings, business lunches and weddings.

 You can reach Pedrocchi Café Museum from Piazzetta Cappellato Pedrocchi (door under the right side loggia), after climbing the so called Stairs of Honour, in Italian Scalone d’Onore (if you look up you will see a stucco decoration depicting seven Bacchae with musical instruments).